AnyLog-co/Sample-Data-Generator/README.md

 # IBM / EdgeLake demo

-The following demonstrates publishing images into IBM's AI module and getting corresponding corrdinates.
+The following demonstrates publishing images into IBM's AI module and getting corresponding bbox coordinates.
+The returned information and image are then stored into an EdgeLake operator node.

 ## Step
 1. Deploy IBM's AI tool